 Self-imposed deadlines keep you focused on your goals.
 You need to set realistic timeframes for each subgoal to push yourself to focus and achieve it without becoming overwhelmed.
 Once you accomplish a subgoal, you get even more motivated to meet your larger goal.
 Set dates to complete tasks and stick to them.

 Distractions and fear of failure are the main reasons we procrastinate.
 Face your challenges head-on.
 By putting things off until later, you might be delaying your success.
 Keep yourself motivated by doing things on time.

 12. Impress yourself

-You know who is the hardest to impress?
+Do you know who is the hardest to impress?
 Yourself.
 There are times when you doubt your ability to meet a particular objective.
 But with the right mentality and attitude, you can do things that can leave you wondering how you did it.
-Love what you do and have the passion for achieving your goals that does not depend on the bar set by other people.
+Love what you do and have a passion for achieving your goals that do not depend on the bar set by other people.
 Doing impressive things builds your self-confidence and motivates you to do even greater things.

 A self-motivated person is a good performer at his/her job.
 The above tips will help you focus on your work and stay motivated to be more productive at what you do and in so doing enable you to earn that promotion you have been yearning to get.